Russula virescens: Similar species

+Young specimens are pale and can be hard to identify, but the characteristic pattern of older fruit bodies makes them hard to confuse with other species.
+When collecting R. virescens for consumption, caution is of vital importance to avoid confusion with the dangerously poisonous Amanita phalloides (the death cap), a mushroom that can be most easily identified by its volva and ring.

 Russula parvovirescens, found in the eastern United States, can be distinguished from R. virescens by its smaller stature, with caps measuring 4–8 cm wide and stipe up to 6 cm long by 2 cm thick.
 Compared to R. virescens, it tends to be more bluish-green, the patches on its cap are larger, and it has a lined cap margin.
 Microscopically, the terminal cells in the cap cuticle of R. parvovirescens are more swollen than those of R. virescens, which has tapered and elongated terminal cells.
 Another green-capped Russula is R. aeruginea, but this species may be distinguished from R. virescens by its smaller size and smooth cap.
 Other green russulas with a smooth cap include R. heterophylla and R. cyanoxantha var. peltereaui.
 Russula crustosa, like R. virescens, also has an areolate cap, but the cap becomes sticky (viscid) when moist, and its color is more variable, as it may be reddish, yellowish, or brown.
 Also, the spore print of R. crustosa is a darker yellow than R. virescens.
 R. redolens has a cap that is "drab-green to blue-green", but unlike R. virescens, is smooth.
 R. redolens has an unpleasant taste and smells of parsley.